 Under RSNL operators are required to specify the control measures they use to manage the safety risks associated with their rail operations and to have control assurance procedures in place for monitoring, reviewing and revising the adequacy of those controls.

-Control assurance is a critical component of the risk management element of an operator’s SMS.
 When done well it provides risk owners, duty holders and (when required) ONRSR, with assurance that all reasonably practicable safety control measures are in place and working effectively to manage operational safety risks.

 Regulatory activities conducted by ONRSR have identified inconsistent or inadequate control assurance practices by operators across all sectors of the rail industry.
 Weaknesses identified include a lack of robust, rail safety-focussed internal audit programs within operator organisations and a lack of risk-based monitoring of safety controls implemented by rail safety workers (e.g. worksite protection planning and right of way procedures).